ape-harmony-p2c/ape_harmony_p2p/marketing_strategy.md

 BUSINESS MODEL
 Percentage of raised funds

+MARKET SIZE: Kickstarter is the top fundraising plactform outside Crypto: https://growjo.com/company/Kickstarter.
+The NFT market generated around $24.7 billion worth of organic trading volume in 2022 across blockchain platforms and marketplaces.
+If a modest 10% use our platform as a form of funding to generate community support and engagement, we have an estimated $2.47B in transaction volume and we monetize a percentage of it.

 KEY FEATURES
 All actions are shareable on social media.
 The tool allows to search for projects with filters and produces lists: Funded projects, new proposals, etc.